DevriX/bbpm-recaptcha/README.md

 # reCaptcha for bbPress Messages WordPress Plugin
 enable reCaptcha for bbPress Messages - User Private Messages with notifications, widgets and media with no BuddyPress needed. http://blog.samelh.com/tag/bbpress-messages/

+<em>Note: This addon works for bbPress Message versions older than 2.0</em>

 Adds reCaptcha support for your bbPress Messages plugin.

 Requires: